dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 ## 3 - Alteratives to buffer fill

 So the buffer fill method might come in handy for quickly filling a buffer.
-However it comes cases the fill method might be a little redundant.
-There are other ways to fill a buffer of course.
+However it some cases the fill method might be a little redundant.
+There are other ways to fill a buffer of course, and often it is an optiin to do so when using certain other buffer methods.

 When using the alloc method there are options for changing the patten used so it can be filled with something other than zeros.
-There are other methods and ways of filling a buffer with a pattern also.
+There are other methods and ways of filling a buffer with a pattern also, or just making the length of the buffer the length of the content to begin with.
 So lets take a look at some other options when it comes t filling a buffer in nodejs.

 ### 3.1 - fill with alloc

-So when using the buffer alloc method as a way to create a new buffer the buffer will be zero filed by default.
-It is also possible to change the patter that is to be used to fill the buffer with by passing the same arguments that are used in the buffer fill method right after the first argument that is used to set the size of the buffer.
+So when using the buffer alloc method as a way to create a new buffer, the buffer will be zero filed by default.
+It is also possible to change the pattern that is to be used to fill the buffer with by passing the same arguments that are used in the buffer fill method right after the first argument that is used to set the size of the buffer.

 ```js
 let buff = Buffer.alloc(4, '0a', 'hex');